 IS IT SAFE TO TRAVEL TO CHINA IN 2024?

-Whether for family reasons or curiosity about sights like the Great Wall and the terra-cotta warriors of Xi’an, China is high on many American travelers’ lists.
-Should it be?
-Is it a safe destination?
+Whether for family reasons or curiosity about sights like the Great Wall and terra-cotta warriors of Xi’an, China is high on many American travelers’ lists.
+But is it a safe destination?

 With a few caveats, the answer is yes.

-Here’s the safety picture, and what you can do to ensure the Chinese vacation of your dreams.
+Here’s the safety picture, and what you can do to secure the Chinese vacation of your dreams.

 What the Numbers Say